NHS Blood and Transplant: Organ Donation and Transplantation

 In 1991 the UK Transplant Service became an NHS special health authority and was renamed the United Kingdom Transplant Support Service Authority.
 It moved to purpose-built accommodation at Stoke Gifford, in the northern suburbs of Bristol, in 1993.
 In July 2000, UK Transplant was formed with a new, extended remit to increase organ donation rates.
 In October 2005 UK Transplant merged with the National Blood Service and the Bio Products Laboratory to form NHS Blood and Transplant.

 In 2010, the Bio Products Laboratory became a limited company owned directly by the Department of Health.
 The Department of Health partly privatised it in 2013, selling a significant majority stake to Bain Capital.
 The business benefited from investment and growth, enabling full privatisation, achieved when a group controlled by Creat Group Corporation acquired it in 2016.

 NHS Organ Donor Register

 The NHS Organ Donor Register is a national, confidential list of people who are willing to become donors after their death.
 It can be quickly accessed to see whether an individual has registered a willingness to be an organ donor.

 Filton Blood Centre

 NHSBT operates the largest blood processing facility in Europe, capable of processing 1 million units a year.
-The site also houses the International Blood Group Reference Laboratory, one of the world’s leading laboratories in rare blood identification.
+The site is the head office of NHSBT.
+It also houses the International Blood Group Reference Laboratory, one of the world’s leading laboratories in rare blood identification.